How to use the Material Separation Photoshop Plugin

 ![]() | ![]() |

-A new group is then created, and a pixel layer is stored inside it.
+A new group will be created, and the pixel layer will be stored in it.

 |---|---|